Kennedy Space Center, Cape Canaveral

 Rocket and Top Secret Satellite Explode!

 News story originally written on August 12, 1998

-The 18-story tall Titan rocket and its payload exploded today less than a minute after take-off.
-Debris from this $350 million rocket and $1 billion satellite rained down on the Atlantic Ocean.
-No injuries have been reported.
+An 18-story tall Titan rocket exploded today less than a minute after take-off.
+The rocket costed $350 million and the satellite costed $1 billion.

 You might also be interested in:

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more

 The Space Shuttle Discovery lifted off from Kennedy Space Center on October 29th at 2:19 p.m.
 EST. The weather was great as Discovery took 8 1/2 minutes to reach orbit.
 This was the United States' 123rd...more

 A moon was discovered orbiting the asteroid, Eugenia.
 This is only the second time in history that a satellite has been seen circling an asteroid.
 A special mirror allowed scientists to find the moon...more